 The spindle moulder which is fitted to the router mounting system, can be adjusted to allow different heights when shaping a section of timber.
 A collet extension is used to gain the correct distance from the table’s surface and is useful when needing to change blades or knives on the cutter head.
 Router tables usually include pressure pads and sturdy, non-slip clamps to keep timber firmly in place while the spindle moulder is in motion.

-Woodworking can often be hazardous but when a spindle moulder is fitted to a high-quality router table there are in-built safety features.
+Woodworking can often be hazardous (not when using dust suppression equipment hire)but when a spindle moulder is fitted to a high-quality router table there are in-built safety features.
 Dual fence guards can be aligned separately through a micro-adjustment facility on the router table.
 Timber can be positioned to ensure accurate cutting.
 Wood shaping can be carried out from either side of the router table if the fence guards can be reversed.
 Working with timber produces a fine dust which can be hazardous but a superior router table incorporates a dust extraction hood.
 The hose from a portable dust extractor can be fitted to the outlet nozzle of the hood to ensure that the finest dust is removed safely while shaping timber.
 Whenever you need a high-quality spindle moulder or router table Data Power Tools are sure to have exactly the right equipment at cost-effective prices.